flecoqui/projects/_posts/2017-06-28-studioscrap.md

 ## Conclusion ##

 The main objective of this project was to enable CDIP to distribute his application through the Windows Store in order to address the 500 Million devices running Windows 10.
-After a first unsuccessful attempt using Anniversary Update - the package generated with Desktop App Converter was unstable when the application used the embedded browser - we finally managed the migration while using the Creator Update.
+After a first unsuccessful attempt to install the converted package, the Win32 Desktop application has been updated to create the pictures folders at first launch once the package is installed (if the pictures folders doesn't exist).
-The application generated and installed through the Windows Store is  now completely stable.
+The application generated and installed through the Windows Store is now fully functioning.

 **Measurable impact/benefits resulting from the implementation of the solution:**</p>
-With the current version of Windows 10 Creator Update, the generation of the studioscrap package is automated.
+With the current version of Windows 10 Creator Update, the generation of the Studio Scrap package is automated.
 This package can be generated alongside the binaries for the Win32 Desktop application.

 **General lessons:**</p>
-Though studioscrap 2017 is a very complex application with several third parties dependencies (300 MBytes), it is possible to generate an installation package compliant with the Windows Store using the Desktop App Converter.
+Though Studio Scrap 7.5 is a very complex application with several third parties dependencies (242 MBytes), it is possible to generate an installation package compliant with the Windows Store using the Desktop App Converter.
 Moreover, as the application is now available through the Windows Store, CDIP can now seize the opportunity to introduce a new business model using In App Purchase.

 **Opportunities going forward**</p>
-This project was the first step for the distribution of studioscrap Application through Windows Store.
+This project was the first step for the distribution of Studio Scrap Application through Windows Store.
-Below a list of extensions which could improve studioscrap application running on Windows 10:
+Below a list of extensions which could improve Studio Scrap application running on Windows 10:
 1. Calling the UWP API from the Win32 Application to support Tiles, Notification, Cortana...
 2. Use Windows Store In App Purchase API to change the business model associated with the application.
 3. Prepare a full UWP implementation